Moopinger/blog/_posts/2023-11-15-Fuzzing-With-CLZero.markdown

 ## CLZero

-Firstly I would just like to thank @deparam for making such an awesome tool like Smuggler, and @albinowax for all the work he has done in this space.
+Firstly I would just like to thank @defparam for making such an awesome tool like Smuggler, and @albinowax for all the work he has done in this space.
 Without them this tool would not be possible.
 I have tried to keep the running / configuration of CLZero as similar to Smuggler as possible.
 I have included all the current smuggler attacks for CL.TE attacks and changed them to CL.0 I have also included some of the new techniques from @albinowax.
 As far as i know [Burp's HTTP Request Smuggler](https://github.com/PortSwigger/http-request-smuggler) covers all these cases.

 #### Grab a copy here [https://github.com/Moopinger/CLZero/](https://github.com/Moopinger/CLZero/)